-A timely requested accommodation request may not be denied without first engaging in the interactive process or consulting with a University Disability Authority.
+A timely requested accommodation request may not be denied without first engaging in the interactive process and consulting with a University Disability Authority.
 All requesters who have been denied an accommodation must be informed, in writing when possible, of their appeal rights.

 Questions or Need Assistance?